 All incoming matriculated students will be charged an orientation fee of \$30 to cover costs directly related to the orientation program.
-Attendance at one of the college's orientation programs is mandatory for all new students.
+Attendance at one of the college's orientation programs is strongly advised for all new students.

-Class Schedules
+V. Class Schedules